 In 2:4-15, Yahweh announces his judgment on the nations that surround Judah.
-Gaza ...
-Ashkelon ...
-Ashdod ...
-Ekron These were the four major Philistine cities of that day. will be abandoned ... will turn into a devastation These two phrases mean the same thing and emphasize the complete destruction of these cities.
-(See: Parallelism) They will drive out Ashdod at noon Here "They" refers to the enemies of the Philistines.
+Gaza & Ashkelon & Ashdod & Ekron These were the four major Philistine cities of that day.

+will be abandoned & will turn into a devastation These two phrases mean the same thing and emphasize the complete destruction of these cities.
+(See: Parallelism (p.103)) (See: Parallelism (p.103)) They will drive out Ashdod at noon Here "They" refers to the enemies of the Philistines.
 Here, at noon could mean: (1) the enemies will defeat Ashdod before noon or (2) the enemies will attack Ashdod at noon while the people are resting and unaware. they will uproot Ekron The defeat of Ekron is spoken of as if it was a tree that was pulled from the ground and thrown away.
-Alternate translation: "they will take the people of Ekron away as if uprooting a tree" (See: Metaphor) ULT 4 For Gaza will be abandoned, and Ashkelon will turn into a devastation.
-They will drive out Ashdod at noon, and Ekron will be uprooted! the inhabitants of the seacoast, the nation of the Kerethites The first phrase explains where the Kerethites lived.
-Canaan, land of the Philistines The Philistines were one of several people groups who lived in Canaan. until no inhabitant remains "until no one is left."
+Alternate translation: "they will take the people of Ekron away as if uprooting a tree" (See: Metaphor (p.95)) (See: Metaphor (p.95)) the inhabitants of the seacoast, the nation of the Kerethites The first phrase explains where the Kerethites lived.

+Canaan, land of the Philistines

+The Philistines were one of several people groups who lived in Canaan.

+until no inhabitant remains

 This can be stated in positive form.
-Alternate translation: "until every inhabitant is dead" ULT 5 Woe to the inhabitants of the seacoast, the nation of the Kerethites!
-Yahweh has spoken against you, Canaan, land of the Philistines.
-I will destroy you until no inhabitant remains.
+Alternate translation: "until every inhabitant is dead"

 General Information:

 In 2:4-15, Yahweh announces his judgment on the nations that surround Judah.

 So the seacoast will become pastures for shepherds and for sheep pens

-ULT

-6 So the seacoast will become pastures, with meadows for shepherds and folds for flocks.

 This probably means that the Philistine cities are gone, and only open fields remain.
 However, the Hebrew meaning is unclear and is sometimes translated differently by modern versions.

 sheep pens

 A sheep pen is a small area surrounded by a fence to keep the sheep together.

 Their people

-"The people of Judah"
+Alternate translation: "The people of Judah"

 lie down

-"lie down to sleep"
+Alternate translation: "lie down to sleep"

-ULT

-7 The coastal region will belong to the remnant of the house of Judah, who will pasture their flocks on it.
-Their people will lie down in the evening in the houses of Ashkelon, for Yahweh their God will care for them and restore their fortunes.

 General Information: